Lecspace/.github/profile/README.md

 ## Technologies Used

-•	Frontend: Built with Next.js with TypeScript and Tailwind CSS, ensuring a responsive and intuitive interface.
+•	**Frontend**: Built with Next.js with TypeScript and Tailwind CSS, ensuring a responsive and intuitive interface.
-•	Backend: Powered by Spring Boot, delivering robust RESTful API development and authentication
+•	**Backend**: Powered by Spring Boot, delivering robust RESTful API development and authentication
-•	Testing: Postman for API integration testing.
+•	**Testing**: Postman for API integration testing.
-•	Version Control: Managed via GitHub for collaborative development.
+•	**Version Control**: Managed via GitHub for collaborative development.

 ## Additional Resources

 Lecspace provides various resources to facilitate efficient project development and management:

-•	Room Booking: Implements CRUD operations for room management and booking, with real-time availability checks.
+•	**Room Booking**: Implements CRUD operations for room management and booking, with real-time availability checks.
-•	User Management: Supports user roles and authenticated access to booking features.
+•	**User Management**: Supports user roles and authenticated access to booking features.
-•	Booking Proposals: Includes capacity and scheduling options for users to propose and review room bookings.
+•	**Booking Proposals**: Includes capacity and scheduling options for users to propose and review room bookings.
-•	Error Handling: Displays specific error messages for booking conflicts and other validation criteria.
+•	**Error Handling**: Displays specific error messages for booking conflicts and other validation criteria.
-•	Documentation: Provides Software Requirement Specifications (SRS), visual prototypes, and other project management documents.
+•	**Documentation**: Provides Software Requirement Specifications (SRS), visual prototypes, and other project management documents.